WORK IN PROGRESS

 Keep your uncompressed source textures so you can export higher resolutions later.
 If you're using vanilla textures as a base, you can sometimes find an uncompressed BMP in the construction set CD, or in the loose data files of the GOG version; if you don't have them you may find some or all of these files in uncompressed dds here (nexus link) or here (mediafire)

 Meshes should use a single shape with a single texture for better performance.
 See Project Atlas: a texture atlas (also called a sprite sheet) is an image containing a collection of smaller images, usually packed together to reduce the atlas size.
 Vanilla Morrowind has objects split into different shapes each using its own unique texture.
 This is bad for performance and is one of the game's primary FPS bottlenecks.
 More comments on atlasing.
-For compatibility with atlasing, individual trishape UVs shouldn't tile in both directions.
+For compatibility with atlasing, individual trishape UVs should not tile in both horizontal and vertical directions.

 Texture names aren't generally subjected to the same limit (32 character including extension and folders) as meshes, but sometimes texture names that are too similar to each other will create texture hash map collision in a bsa.
 Not currently predictable and the only solution when it happens is to change the names?
 See BSA format document on its hash algorithms.